 We aren’t often rewarded for loyalty to broadband providers; the price can increase significantly after a special offer ends, and may rise throughout the year.
 The end result is that existing customers outside their contract can be paying a lot more than those who sign up for a new deal.
 Even Ofcom has taken notice of this and implemented new rules that require providers to notify customers when their contract ends.

 Switching can knock a big chunk off the cost of your broadband as you take advantage of introductory prices and special offers.
 It’s common for broadband deals to offer discounted prices for the initial contract term and these can be fantastic value for money...so long as you switch or renegotiate at the end of that contract.

 - Switch to get a free gift

 Free gifts such as shopping vouchers, pre-paid credit cards, cashback and gadgets are often given away with new broadband deals, and can be excellent value for money when taken into account with the overall cost of the broadband contract.

 This does assume that the free gift is actually useful.
 If you weren’t already planning on buying the free gadget or the voucher is for a store you don’t use then these deals don’t necessarily make sense.
-Pre-paid credit cards and cashback are the best freebies for most people.
+Cash rewards in the form of pre-paid credit cards and cashback are the best freebies for most people due to their flexibility.

 - Switch to upgrade your broadband speed